waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/unicode.rst

                                                         Py_ssize_t len, \
                                                         const char *errors)

-   Decode a string from UTF-8 on Android and VxWorks, or from the current locale encoding on other platforms.
+   Decode a string from UTF-8 on Android, or from the current locale encoding on other platforms.
 The supported error handlers are ``"strict"`` and ``"surrogateescape"`` (:pep:`383`).
 The decoder uses ``"strict"`` error handler if *errors* is ``NULL``.  *str* must end with a null character but